Jingkang50/OpenOOD/README.md

 - ImageNet-200 [[Google Drive]](https://drive.google.com/file/d/1ddVmwc8zmzSjdLUO84EuV4Gz1c7vhIAs/view?usp=drive_link): ResNet-18 classifiers trained with cross-entropy loss from 3 training runs.
 - ImageNet-1K [[Google Drive]](https://drive.google.com/file/d/15PdDMNRfnJ7f2oxW6lI-Ge4QJJH3Z0Fy/view?usp=drive_link): ResNet-50 classifiers including 1) the one from torchvision, 2) the ones that are trained by us with specific methods such as MOS, CIDER, and 3) the official checkpoints of data augmentation methods such as AugMix, PixMix.

+Again, these checkpoints can be downloaded with the downloading script [here](https://github.com/Jingkang50/OpenOOD/tree/main/scripts/download).

 ### v1.0 (no longer maintained)
 To setup the environment, we use `conda` to manage our dependencies.